CINF/PyExpLabSys/doc/source/developer-notes.rst

    documentation <https://docs.python.org/3/howto/logging.html>`_ and
    :ref:`user_notes_logging` for how to use some convenience functions in PyExpLabSys.

-Setting up a logger for a component of PyExpLabSys should be done in the manner recommended by the `standard library documentation
+Setting up a logger for a component of PyExpLabSys should be done in the manner recommended by the `standard library documentation for logging from libraries
 <https://docs.python.org/3/howto/logging.html#configuring-logging-for-a-library>`_.
 I.e. in
 the beginning of the file to the following: